 Firstly, the mere act of taking out auto loans impacts your credit score.
 Secondly, current outstanding loans also have an effect on your credit, so taking an auto loan may temporarily drop your credit score only until it is repaid.
 Lenders will be able to see that the drop in credit is due to a current loan outstanding on your credit report.

 Paying back an auto loan is a great way to restore bad credit or simply solidify preexisting good credit, while enjoying your new car.
 As all terms and auto loans are different, it’s impossible to say exactly how many points a single payment increases your credit score.
 However, you can rest assured that making payments on installation plans like car loans does have a strong, positive effect on credit.

 Paying your loan off in full will not give you an extra credit boost.
 If you pay your car loan off earlier than originally agreed, you will not get any additional good credit however it’s not a bad thing, either.

-- Making a large payment toward the principal is the best option to lower your auto loan payment.
+Making a large payment toward the principal is the best option to lower your auto loan payment.
 By reducing your principal balance your monthly payment will shrink, and depending on the terms of your loan agreement, your interest due will shrink accordingly.
 Having a lower balance will also reduce early termination fees if you pay your loan in full ahead of time.
-The biggest downside of making a large principal payment is that you are using savings that could be applied to higher interest rate debt, and you are making a larger up-front cash investment in a depreciating asset.
+The biggest downside of making a large principal payment is that you are using savings that are potentially applicable to higher interest rate debt and you are making a larger, up-front cash investment for a depreciating asset.
 On the plus side, you will need to pay the principal eventually, so the sooner you make a payment means that you will pay less interest.